 If the analytic file is too small to set aside a large validation sample, cross-validation techniques may be used.
-For example, tenfold cross-validation would split the data into ten equal-sized subsets.
+For example, ten-fold cross-validation would split the data into ten subsets of equal size.
 The estimation would take place in ten iterations.
 In each iteration, the outcome of interest is predicted for one-tenth of the observations by an estimate based on a model fit to the other nine-tenths of the observations.
 Unbiased estimates of error variance are then obtained by comparing the actual values to the predicted values obtained in this manner.

 Finally, it should be noted that a large array of hospital-level variables are available for the entire universe of hospitals, including those outside the sampling frame.
-For instance, the variables from the AHA surveys and from the Medicare Cost Reports are available for nearly all hospitals in the U.S, although hospital identifiers are suppressed in the NIS for a number of states.
+For instance, the variables from the AHA surveys and from the Medicare Cost Reports are available for nearly all hospitals in the U.S., although hospital identifiers are suppressed in the NIS for a number of states.
 For these states it will not be possible to link to outside hospital-level data sources.
 To the extent that hospital-level outcomes correlate with these variables, they may be used to sharpen regional and nationwide estimates.

-As a simple example, each hospital's number of cesarean sections would be correlated with their total number of deliveries.
-The figure for cesarean sections must be obtained from discharge data, but the number of deliveries is available from AHA data.
-Thus, if a regression model can be fit predicting cesarean sections from deliveries based on the NIS data, that regression model can then be used to obtain hospital-specific estimates of the number of cesarean sections for all hospitals in the universe.
+As a simple example, the number of Cesarean sections performed in each hospital would be correlated with their total number of deliveries.
+The figure for Cesarean sections must be obtained from discharge data, but the number of deliveries is available from AHA data.
+Thus, if a regression model can be fit predicting this procedure from deliveries based on the NIS data, that regression model can then be used to obtain hospital-specific estimates of the number of Cesarean sections for all hospitals in the AHA universe.